rauc/rauc-hawkbit-updater/docs/reference.rst

 Mandatory options:

 ``hawkbit_server=<host>[:<port>]``
-  The IP or hostname of the hawkbit server to connect to.
+  The IP or hostname of the hawkbit server to connect to (Punycode representation must be used for host names containing Unicode characters).
   The ``port`` can be provided optionally, separated by a colon.

 ``target_name=<name>``